 The MA by Research in English is designed for students who have a passion to pursue a research project defined by themselves, but with the support of an academic environment and supervisors.

-The School of English and Journalism offers advanced research opportunities within the subjects of English and Creative Writing.
+The School of English and Journalism offers advanced research opportunities in the subject of English.

-MA by Research Journalism gives you the opportunity to develop the ability to manage a complex research project of your choice, while demonstrating initiative and self-reliance in pursuing research goals.
+Lincoln’s MA by Research Journalism enables students to learn how to manage a complex research project of their choice, while demonstrating initiative and self-reliance in pursuing research goals.

-This degree aims to provide the professional and practical training needed for a career in the exciting world of journalism.
+This programme aims to provide the professional and practical training needed for a career in the exciting world of journalism.
 It also offers an academically rigorous approach to critical analysis of the subject.

 The School of English and Journalism offers research opportunities at the highest level of academic qualification: a PhD or a PhD by Practice.